jupyter/nbviewer/nbviewer/templates/faq.md

 able to export notebooks in other formats using the `file` menu in the IPython notebook application.

-### Where is nbviewer hosted?
+### Where is this Notebook Viewer hosted?

-Nbviewer is hosted on [Rackspace](http://rackspace.com), who kindly provide hosting for the IPython open source project.
+This Notebook Viewer instance is hosted on [Rackspace](http://rackspace.com), who kindly provide hosting for the IPython open source project.
 Thanks to Rackspace, we are able to operate nbconvert as a free service.

-### I want to remove/update a notebook from nbviewer.
+### I want to remove/update a notebook from Notebook Viewer.

-We do not store any notebooks on the nbviewer website.
+The Notebook Viewer does not store any notebooks.
 You have to find the original place where the notebook is hosted to update/remove it.
-The update can take some time to appear on nbviewer as we cache rendered notebooks for a short period.
+The update can take some time to appear here, as we cache rendered notebooks for a short period.

 ### I can't share this notebook I'm working on...